-Everyone strives to be productive at work.
+Everyone strives to boost their productivity levels at work.
 However, there are times when levels of productivity are very low.

 Why is this?

-I’ve got four shocking causes of unproductive workers listed down below:
+I’ve got four shocking reasons for unproductive workers listed down below:

 All of these stoppages are preventing you from doing work and being productive.
 Plus, while you work, your mind is elsewhere.
 All you can think about is how hot and sweaty you feel.